jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Needless industry certifications, dense labor laws, government lobbies full of lobbyists, bureaucratic red-tape.
 These are the endless pages of today's Death Star rulebook.
 Darth Blockbuster uses this book to prevent new and better technology from reaching the frontline.
 But before you face Darth Blockbuster and blow up his superweapon, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.

 No, not the Force.
 I'm talking about Evolution.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/zD578MutMAk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_I don't want to personify Darth Blockbuster.
-But here's an ad for an online investment brokerage.
-I have no idea if they're any good or not, but the ad displays the scenario that makes a person think, "what rule can I make up to stop this new technology?"
-Credit: Questrade._

 ## The Magic of Evolution